This engagement ring you’re planning… should it be cherished and enjoyed or compulsively stressed over?

 18k White gold contains about 16% palladium, and when that is factored in the 18k price would be closer to $250.
 That’s right at the platinum price.

 The massive platinum premium is gone, thanks to Volkswagen.

 This oppertunity won’t last forever.
 Take advantage of it.

 This 60% drop in price opens new opportunities, use cases and fields for platinum where it was previously sidestepped due to the prohibitively high price.

 Don’t be surprised if the jewellery industry becomes the largest driver of its demand and price in the future.
-The market for platinum in jewellery is gigantic at this lower than gold price.
-Could demolish the 18k white gold market.
+The market for platinum in jewellery is gigantic at this lower than gold price, and could demolish the 18k white gold market.

-At the current spot price, I think platinum is the best buy.
-Personally it'd’ve been my #1 choice.
+At the current spot price, I think platinum is the best buy, and personally it would’ve been my #1 choice.
 Platinum is seen as the premier metal choice and carries the scent of spoiling someone special over the top.
 The perfect cherry on the pie.

 You’re invited to visit our jewellery studios in Pretoria and Rosebank to see feel and experience the different metals.
 This remains a personal choice but I’m sure you’ll leave sold on platinum and excited about working with us to get your ring nothing short of perfect.

 You’re more than welcome to reach out on firstname.lastname@example.org with any questions and comments.